YamanAlBochi/SQL-Queries-Practice-with-a-real-world-Dataset/README.md

 I start this project by downloading the Olympics history dataset from kaggle website.
 I then load this dataset into a PostgreSQL database.
 Meaning we store this data into database tables.
 Once the data is stored in tables, I then write SQL queries to fetch different information about the history of Olympic games.

-(I have come up with 20 different SQL queries which we can write on this Olympics dataset below:)
+(I have come up with 20 different SQL queries which we can write on this Olympics dataset below) :

 1- How many olympics games have been held?